-The great downsizing The question to ask ourselves is whether the future American home will look anything like the homes built in the last 10 years, when interest rates were almost always treading on record lows.
+The question to ask ourselves is whether the future American home will look anything like the homes built in the last 10 years, when interest rates were almost always treading on record lows.

 I’m not entirely convinced that rising rates are the end to rising home values across the spectrum.
 Americans have largely forgotten that a home built recently is some 40% larger than a home built in the 1970s.
 There isn’t a real, practical reason for the shift.
 We’ve just become accustomed to more space for the same number of people.

 Many people could afford to live in smaller homes.
 Following the financial crisis, apartments added new tenants quickly.
 Vacancies fell to 4.3% in July, according to The Wall Street Journal.
 While it’s likely renters feel cramped in smaller apartments, it’s unlikely future homebuyers will need a subprime boom-style McMansion after moving out of a rented apartment space.